pavel-2020/devextreme-documentation/concepts/40 Angular Components/70 Visual Studio Integration/20 Add DevExtreme to an ASP.NET Core Angular Application/20 Add DevExtreme to an ASP.NET Core Angular Application.md

-This article describes how to create an ASP.NET Core Angular application and add a DevExtreme widget to it.
+This article describes how to create an ASP.NET Core Angular application and add a DevExtreme UI component to it.
 You need Visual Studio 2017 v15.7 or later and .NET Core 2.1 SDK to do this.

 [note] Earlier Visual Studio and .NET Core SDK versions are supported by DevExtreme v17.2.
 You can find instructions in [this article](/Documentation/17_2/Guide/VS_Integration/Add_DevExtreme_to_an_ASP.NET_Core_Angular_Application/).